 If an important email you were looking for was located in your @InMoat folder, there are a couple steps you can take to ensure this doesn’t happen again.

-1. Check to see if the sender of the email was from a Trusted Source.
+1. Check to see if the sender of the email was from a Trusted Contact.

-If the sender was NOT already a Trusted Source, this can be an indicator as to why the email was moved to your @InMoat.
+If the sender was NOT already a Trusted Contact, this can be an indicator as to why the email was moved to your @InMoat.

-To ensure you do not miss any emails from this contact moving forward, you should add them to your Trusted Sources right away.
-Check out how to add/remove Trusted Sources here.
+To ensure you do not miss any emails from this contact moving forward, you should add them to your Trusted Contacts right away.
+Check out how to add/remove Trusted Contacts here.

-2. If the sender was not a Trusted Source, check your Smart Filters selection.
+2. If the sender was not a Trusted Contact, check your Smart Filters selection.

 As a friendly reminder: emails that are moved to your @InMoat folder are emails deemed irrelevant or unimportant based on your preferences.
 Therefore, if the email has nothing to do with the smart filters you’ve selected, this explains why the email was moved to your @InMoat.